 There's yellow, crusty stuff on some of my patches of eczema.
 What is it?
 When vigorous scratching causes breaks in the skin, bacteria can set up an infection.
 You may need antibiotics.
 Gentle cleansing of the area along with moisturizer can be helpful if this persists, consult a physician for treatment.

 Can people "grow out of" eczema?
 Eczema present in childhood may improve with age, but there is still risk of flare-ups.

 What soap should I use?
 A mild soap should be used, either as bars or liquid.
 Purpose, Dove, and Aveeno are nonirritating.
 Avoid deodorant and antibacterial soaps, or products with artificial colors and fragrances.

 I'm diabetic.
 Does that make eczema worse?
-No, but people with diabetes must be very careful about not breaking the skin, which increases risk of infection.
+No, but people with diabetes must be very careful about not breaking the skin, which increases the risk of infection.
 Any sign of infection should be seen by a physician.

 Does my eczema mean I have allergies?
 Allergies and hay fever can be associated with eczema.
 Be aware of, and avoid, foods and substances that irritate your skin or cause other symptoms.